gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 })
 ```

-`gatsby-plugin-theme-ui` takes a global theme context object, and makes it available to all themes using `gatsby-plugin-theme-ui`.
+`gatsby-plugin-theme-ui` takes a global theme context object and makes it available to all themes using `gatsby-plugin-theme-ui`.

 To use it, create a `theme.js` file in `gatsby-theme-events/src`: